Gemini Deep Research Times Out on Long Topics

 1. Topic scope spans too many dimensions

-“Outlook for AI”, “future of work”, “state of cybersecurity” — each of these has 10+ legitimate sub-dimensions.
-Deep Research tries to cover them all in parallel and exhausts its time budget before writing.
+“Outlook for AI”, “future of work”, “state of cybersecurity” — each has 10+ legitimate sub-dimensions.
+Deep Research tries to cover them all in parallel and exhausts its internal budget before it gets to writing.

 How to judge: list the dimensions your prompt implies.
 More than 5 dimensions = too broad for one run.

-Some primary sources (SEC filings, EU Commission documents, academic journals) take many seconds per page to fetch.
-If your topic forces dozens of these, the run exceeds the budget on download time alone.
+Some primary sources (SEC filings, EU Commission documents, academic journals) take many seconds per page.
+If your topic forces dozens of these, the run can exceed its budget on download time alone.

-How to judge: was the run heavily citing slow-domain sources (.gov, .edu, journals)?
-Look at the partial source list in the progress UI.
+How to judge: was the run heavily citing slow domains (.gov, .edu, journals)?
+Check the partial source list in the progress UI.

-A topic that requires non-English sources (Chinese policy documents, Japanese market reports) triggers multiple parallel crawlers and translation overhead per source.
+A topic that needs non-English sources (Chinese policy documents, Japanese market reports) triggers more parallel crawling plus per-source translation overhead.

 How to judge: does your topic implicitly require non-English sources?

-On laptops with aggressive background-tab throttling (Chrome / Edge on battery), the Deep Research progress UI stalls when the tab loses focus, even though the backend is still running.
+On laptops with aggressive background-tab throttling (Chrome / Edge on battery), the progress UI can stall when the tab loses focus even though the backend keeps running.

-How to judge: did you switch to another tab or app for >5 minutes?
-Backend probably finished; UI just did not refresh.
+How to judge: did you switch away for more than 5 minutes?
+The backend probably finished; the UI just did not refresh.
+Refocus the tab or check the notification.

-How to judge: check Google Workspace Status Dashboard and Gemini community for spike in similar reports in the last hour.
+How to judge: check the Google Workspace Status Dashboard and the Gemini Apps Community for a spike in similar reports in the last hour.
+Start a fresh chat thread to clear a possibly-stuck slot.

 Before you start

-- Note the exact prompt that timed out and approximate run duration.
+• Note the exact prompt that timed out and the approximate run duration.

-- Confirm whether you are on free Gemini or Advanced.
+• Confirm whether you are on free Gemini or Google AI Pro / Ultra.

 Information to collect

-- Last known source count visible in the progress UI.
+• Last visible source count in the progress UI.

-- Browser + extensions + whether the tab was foregrounded the whole time.
+• Browser + extensions, and whether the tab was foregrounded the whole time.

 Step-by-step fix